ToniWonKanobi/theoveranalyzed.net/posts/2015/2/25/designing-theoveranalyzed.md

 [^ih]: Even before things got [crazy](http://d.pr/i/1kNyI+), I had changed *quite* a big of stuff from the default settings.
 Almost everything -- font size/styles/colors, as well as link colors, etc -- had been customized to my liking.
 And, at that time, because I didn't have any knowledge regarding how Squarespace made under-the-hood changes to the user interface, I was scared to just change to a completely new template.
 [^hp]: I can't remember which.
 Chances are it was either Upgrade or Inquisitive, because I can vaguely remember it being Myke Hurley to made reference to Stephen Hackett, who also uses the Developer Platform.
 Though, I feel safe saying that he hasn't used it *[nearly](https://twitter.com/ismh/status/564079479992360961)* as much as I have.
 [^bd]: Another great resource.
-[^pd]: Before mastering `blog.item`, I wasn't sure how to place the permalink after the date on Linked items.
+[^pl]: Before mastering `blog.item`, I wasn't sure how to place the permalink after the date on Linked items.
 I thought I was stuck with it following the title of linked items.
-I figured that out [eventually](http://d.pr/i/1hVrx+) ⌘
+I figured that out [eventually](http://d.pr/i/1hVrx+)
 [^md]: Via email.
 [^mq]: Sometimes I wonder, do I *italicize* **too** ***much***?
 [^ip]: 769px is exactly one pixel greater than the `device-width` of iPad in portrait mode.